 Imported tile is generally rated under a different set of standards published by the International Standards Organization (ISO), which had until recently, very wisely, stayed out of the fray over what is or is not porcelain tile.
 Consequently, imported tiles generally adhered to the European tradition — tile is porcelain if it is made with light-colored clay and its manufacturer elects to call it porcelain.

 But, not having an "official" definition of porcelain also caused problems for ISO.
 The U.S. market for ceramic tile is huge, about equal to the entire continent of Europe, so most foreign tile manufacturers want to export to the U.S. But, in order to get an official porcelain designation for their qualifying tile, they needed to be certified by ANSI.
 This started costing ISO customers as more manufactures shifted to ANSI for tile certification.
 So, in 2012 the ISO finally caved in.
 The ISO 13006:2012 standard that defines and classifies ceramic tile announced a definition of porcelain tile, adopting with minor variations the same definition as ANSI — a tile may be called porcelain if it absorbs less than .05% water by volume, or, is, in other words, rated "impervious" in the ANSI water absorption test.
 (Actually, the ISO has its own slightly different test — why let the ANSI guys have all the glory, right?)

 So, finally, everyone is on the same page and there is a universal definition of porcelain that every tile maker has to observe.
 Right?

 Not a chance!
 Sorry!
 Wish it were that easy.

-If ceramic tile was required to be rated by law, then the standards defining porcelain would eliminate any issue about what is or is not porcelain tile.
+If ceramic tile was required to be rated by law, then a standard defining porcelain would eliminate any issue about what is or is not porcelain tile.
 The question would then be which of the competing standards to use.
 But, both ANSI and ISO standards are completely voluntary.
 No tile maker is bound to observe them.
 And, many don't.
-Ceramic tile may legitimately be called porcelain even if it is not "impervious" as long as it does not claim to meet the ANSI or ISO standards for porcelain.
+Ceramic tile may legitimately be called porcelain even if it is not "impervious" as long as it does not claim to meet the ANSI (or ISO) standard for porcelain.